aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/development-tooling.md

 In the majority of new features or bug fixes, the process is the following:

 1. Update scenario inventory when required.
 It is ok to extend an existing host to cover a new test.
-When in doubt consult with a maintainer.
+When in doubt, consult with a maintainer.
-2. Update group and or host variables in the scenario and ensure to cover all use cases of the feature.
+2. Update group and host variables in the scenario and ensure to cover all use cases of the feature.
 3. Run `make converge` target within the `molecule` directory to generate artifacts.
 Examples:

     ```shell